 17.3 This non-disclosure obligation shall not apply if and to the extent that:

-- the confidential information was already known to the other Party prior to the conclusion of the contract or is subsequently disclosed to it by a third party lawfully, i.e., without breach of any non-disclosure agreement, statutory provision or official order;
+- the confidential information was already known to the other party prior to the execution of the Agreement or is subsequently disclosed to it by a third party lawfully, i.e., without breach of any non-disclosure agreement, statutory provision or official order;

-- the confidential information was in the public domain prior to the conclusion of the contract or subsequently enters the public domain without any culpable breach of the above obligation;
+- the confidential information was in the public domain prior to execution of the Agreement or subsequently enters the public domain without any culpable breach of the above obligation;

-- the confidential information was independently discovered or created by the other Party or acquired using a product that had already been made publicly available;
+- confidential information was independently discovered or created by the other party or acquired using a product that had already been made publicly available;

-- disclosure is made by one Schwarz Group company to another Schwarz Group company that is bound in writing to the same non-disclosure obligation stipulated above;
+- disclosure is made by one company of Schwarz Group to another company of Schwarz Group that is bound in writing to the same non-disclosure obligation stipulated above;

 - the disclosing party has released the receiving party from the non-disclosure obligation;

-- in cases involving section 5 of the German Act on the Protection of Trade Secrets; or
+- in cases involving section 5 of the German Act on the Protection of Trade Secrets (Gesetz zum Schutz von Geschäftsgeheimnissen); or

 17.4 Companies of the Schwarz Group shall include D. Schwarz Beteiligungs-KG as well as any and all domestic and foreign entities in which the aforementioned entity holds a direct or indirect majority capital interest.

-19.5 In the event of a dispute, SIT and the Customer are entitled to conduct an arbitration under the applicable arbitration rules of the competent arbitration board (for IT disputes) of the International Chamber of Commerce (ICC).
-Where the competent arbitration board does not provide arbitration rules for IT disputes, the arbitration proceedings will be conducted in accordance with the IT Conciliation Rules of the German Association of Law and Informatics (Deutsche Gesellschaft für Recht und Informatik – DGRI).
+20.5 In the event of a dispute, the parties are entitled to conduct conciliation proceedings under the applicable conciliation rules of the competent conciliation office (for IT disputes) of the International Chamber of Commerce (ICC) before conducting court proceedings.
+Where the competent arbitration board does not provide conciliation rules for IT disputes, the conciliation proceedings will be conducted in accordance with the IT Conciliation Rules of the German Association of Law and Informatics (Deutsche Gesellschaft für Recht und Informatik – DGRI).